Introduction

 guide sales in the hundreds per year it should be obvious to all that

-it is simply not worthwhile.
+would anyone pay that!).
 Any digital books we produce will have to

-stay with simple navigation as anything else is simply too expensive.
+stay with simple navigation (probably simple PDF files) as anything

 Yes, with my extensive programming experience, I can write the code